AdobeDocs/experience-platform.fr-FR/help/edge/fundamentals/interacting-with-multiple-properties.md

 ## Limites

-Pour éviter tout conflit avec les cookies, une seule instance du SDK Web d’Adobe Experience Platform dans une page peut avoir un `edgeConfigId` particulier.
-De même, une seule instance du SDK Web d’Adobe Experience Platform peut avoir un `orgId` particulier.
+To avoid conflicts with cookies, only one instance of Adobe Experience Platform [!DNL Web SDK] within a page can have a particular `edgeConfigId`.
+Similarly, only one instance of Adobe Experience Platform [!DNL Web SDK] can have a particular `orgId`.